Drug Test Instructions using approved methods

 The collector/administrator is the person who records and administers the test.

-- Open a new drug test device and place on the counter.
+- Remove a new testing device from its sealed pouch and place it on the counter.

-- Have a clean, dry specimen cup ready for the donor so they can provide a urine sample in the bathroom.
-Preferably use a specimen cup that has a temperature strip on the side so you can check the temperature. (this applies to dip cards only)
+- Have a clean, dry specimen cup ready for the urine sample.
+Preferably use a specimen cup that has a temperature strip on the side so you can check the temperature.
+(For dip cards only)

-- If you are using a specimen cup, then check the urine temperature.
-The temperature should be within 93° – 98° Fahrenheit.
+- Check the sample temperature.
+The temperature should be within 93° to 98° Fahrenheit.
 If it’s out of range, ask the donor to provide a new sample or ask them to wait until they can.

-- Do not allow them to leave the area until the test is complete.
+- Do not allow them to leave the area until the process has completed.

-- Examine the urine color; it should be light yellow with a slight odor; fake urine has no odor.
-It should not be bright yellow or clear diluted.
-These are warning signs that the sample may have been substituted or diluted.
+- Observe the urine color, it should be light yellow with an odor.
+Bright yellow or clear urine are warning signs that the sample may have been substituted or diluted.

 The donor is the person providing the urine for testing.

-- Ask them to remove any outer garments that may be concealing paraphernalia and place on one side.
+- Ask them to remove any outer garments and place them on one side.

-- Then ask them to empty their pockets and turn them out, so you are sure they are not hiding anything.
+- Then ask them to turn out their pockets and empty their contents.
+This ensures they are not trying to hide anything.